China sentences 78-year-old US citizen to life in prison for espionage - ExBulletin

 China sentences 78-year-old US citizen to life in prison for espionage

-BEIJING (AP) China on Monday sentenced a 78-year-old U.S. citizen to life in prison for espionage, in a case that reflects the deterioration of ties between Beijing and Washington in recent years.
+China on Monday sentenced a 78-year-old US citizen to life in prison for espionage, in a case that reflects the deterioration in relations between Beijing and Washington in recent years.

 Details of the charges against John Shing-Wan Leung, who holds permanent residency in Hong Kong, have not been made public.

 Leung was arrested on April 15, 2021 by the local office of China’s counterintelligence agency in the southeastern city of Suzhou, according to a press release issued by the city’s intermediate court on his social media site.
-His detention came as China closed its borders and imposed strict domestic travel restrictions and social controls to combat the spread of COVID-19.
+His detention came as China closed its borders and imposed strict restrictions on domestic travel and social controls to combat the spread of Covid-19.

-These investigations and trials are held behind closed doors and little information is released other than vague accusations of infiltration, gathering secrets and threatening state security.
+These investigations and trials take place behind closed doors, and little information is released other than vague accusations of infiltration, gathering secrets and threatening state security.

-Relations between Washington and Beijing are at a decades-old low amid trade, technology, human rights disputes and China’s increasingly aggressive approach to its territorial claims involving the Self-Government of Taiwan and the South China Sea.
+Relations between Washington and Beijing are at their lowest in decades amid disputes over trade, technology, human rights and China’s increasingly aggressive approach to its territorial claims involving the self-government of Taiwan and the South China Sea.
 High-level government visits have been suspended and US companies are delaying major investments amid mixed messages from Beijing.

 Now the world’s second largest economy, China is expanding its footprint in ports, railways and other infrastructure from Europe to Southeast Asia and beyond.